PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-07 17:40:29
+Last updated: 2024-04-07 17:41:42
-Random Quote: Whatever happens next, it's not gonna go down the way you think it is. - Mike Ehrmantraut
+Random Quote: You can have all the intelligence in the world, but if nobody's there to act on it, what's it worth?
+Nothing. - Steve Murphy